Hacker Shows and Tells Health Care CIOs Why Security is Important

 Source: Hospitals & Health Networks

-Topics: Social Engineering, The Art of Deception, employee security training, CHIME HIMSS CIO Forum, false upgrade, hacking, keynote speaker, malicious software updates, cyber attacks, protecting data, HID Access card, information security, Kevin Mitnick
+Topics: Social Engineering, Speaking Engagements, The Art of Deception, CHIME HIMSS CIO Forum, cyber security, false upgrade, hacking, malicious software updates, Kevin Mitnick Security Awareness Training, cyber attack, protecting data, HID Access card, Kevin Mitnick

 Latest Posts